![]() |

 so it would strengthen our position rather than weaken it.
 HOWEVER there is

 is none APART, (perhaps) from the names of a few villages in Poland, and the fanciful imaginations of a few dilettantes.
-The

-their area and at one stage were ruled over by Turkish groups.
-Jews had many contacts with the Khazars and with the Turks and
+their area and at one stage were ruled over by Turkic groups.

 many Jews had dwelt in both the Khazar Kingdom and in the Turkish Empire.
 If we were to find traces of the